wp-plugins/qrcode-wprhe/readme.txt

   [qrcode content="CONTENT" size="120" alt="ALT_TEXT" class="CLASS_NAME"]

-* It´s not neccessary to give any parameters!
+ * It`s not neccessary to give any parameters!

+ * Possible parameters are: alt, size, class, credit, shadow

-* If you don´t give any optional parameters, the standard parameters are:
+ * If you don`t give any parameter like 'alt' or 'size', the standard parameters are: alt = "Scan the QR Code" size = 120 class="" credit = true shadow = true
-- alt = ""
-- size = 120
-- class=""
-- credit = true

 * The credit option gives a really small but nice looking image link on bottom of the qrcode.
 If you don´t like it or don´t want to give me any credits you can deactivate it with 'credit = false'.
 But i will be glad if you let that small link where it is :D'